Dangerous goods: Europe

 The European Union has passed numerous directives and regulations to avoid the dissemination and restrict the usage of hazardous substances, important ones being the Restriction of Hazardous Substances Directive (RoHS) and the REACH regulation.
 There are also long-standing European treaties such as ADR, ADN and RID that regulate the transportation of hazardous materials by road, rail, river and inland waterways, following the guide of the UN model regulations.

 European Union law distinguishes clearly between the law of dangerous goods and the law of hazardous materials.
 The first refers primarily to the transport of the respective goods including the interim storage, if caused by the transport.
 The latter describes the requirements of storage (including warehousing) and usage of hazardous materials.
 This distinction is important because different directives and orders of European law are applied.

 United Kingdom

-The United Kingdom (and also Australia, Malaysia, and New Zealand) use the Hazchem warning plate system which carries information on how an emergency service should deal with an incident.
+The United Kingdom (as well as Australia, Malaysia, and New Zealand) uses the Hazchem warning plate system which carries information on how an emergency service should deal with an incident.
 The Dangerous Goods Emergency Action Code List (EAC) lists dangerous goods; it is reviewed every two years and is an essential compliance document for all emergency services, local government and for those who may control the planning for, and prevention of, emergencies involving dangerous goods.
-The latest 2015 version is available from the National Chemical Emergency Centre (NCEC) website.
+The latest 2025 version is available from the National Chemical Emergency Centre (NCEC) website.
 Guidance is available from the Health and Safety Executive.